Z3TA/webide/README.txt

 webide.se
 ---------
-webide.se is jzedit running as a cloud editor.
+https://webide.se/ is jzedit running as a cloud editor.
 In this readme you will find instructions on how to run the editor locally on your computer, or host it on your own server.